quietmid/FT_IRC/README.md

 - **Private message:** clients are allowed to message other clients privately.
 - **Setting channel topic:** allows the user to set channel topic or to see what the channel topic is
 - **Channel Mode:** with different channel mode flag, as a channel operator, you will be able to set channel information and rules.
 For example: /mode +i
-      *- +i/-i:* this turns on invite only for this channel *- +t/-t:* -t turns off the restriction that only operator can set channel topic. +t turns the restriction back.
+      - *+i/-i:* this turns on invite only for this channel
+      - *+t/-t:* -t turns off the restriction that only operator can set channel topic. +t turns the restriction back.
-      *- +k <passkey>/-k:* adds a channel key, which is required for new comer to add to their command upon wishing to join the channel. -k removes the restriction
+      - *+k <passkey>/-k:* adds a channel key, which is required for new comer to add to their command upon wishing to join the channel. -k removes the restriction
-      *- +o <nick>/-o <nick>:* gives or takes the user's channel operator privilege.
+      - *+o <nick>/-o <nick>:* gives or takes the user's channel operator privilege.
-      *- +l <number>/-l:* adds a limit to the number of users can be in the channel and the -l removes this restriction
+      - *+l <number>/-l:* adds a limit to the number of users can be in the channel and the -l removes this restriction
 - **Clients quitting:** When a client quits, our server alerts the rest of the users, they have any association by channels or priv msg.

 ## Examples